kaukana0/dashboard-migration/docu/pm/index.md

 In ESTAT B.4 terminology, such an overview is called a "dashboard".

 The data comes from a REST API from ESTAT.
-It's mainly time-series OLAP data with ~6 dimensions about so called "indicators".
+It's mainly time-series OLAP data with ~6 dimensions about several indicators.

 The REST endpoint is the only backend needed - the dashboard itself is purely front-end.